 Step Five: Making IKEA look custom

-This part of the build was the most challenging.
+This part of the build was the most challenging of the entire project.
 Knowing what I know now I would have done a few things differently from the very beginning.
-If you want to avoid these mistakes and save time, check out the build plans for this built in wardrobe (coming soon!).
-They come with detailed measurements and 3D renderings to guide you through the process.

 Filling the gaps on the top

 For a small gap, crown molding works great.
 Add blocking on the top of the cabinets and nail crown molding to it.
-Young House Love has a great blog post here.
+Young House Love has a great blog post explaining the steps here.

 In our case, there was roughly a 9-inch opening from the top of the cabinets to the ceiling.
 A pretty large gap.
-We needed to build a solid frame for the pine board to attach to.
+We needed to build a solid frame for the cover panel to attach to.

 We first located the ceiling joists with a stud finder.
 Then measured, cut, and screwed the 2x2s with star drive screws.
 These GRK ones are our favorite.
 They’re high quality and easy to drill.
-After using them for a few projects, it’s hard to go back to the other screws.
+After using them in a few projects, it’s hard to go back to the other options.

-Then we ripped down some 1/2″ plywood and cut the ends at 45-degree angle to create miter corners.
+Then we ripped down some 1/2″ plywood and cut the ends at 45-degree angle to miter the corners.
 This way, the rough edges are hidden.

 I was so excited to install that last piece of plywood to close the gap.
 Selfie time.